debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2_debugging.md

 Wireshark scramble capture
 ![wireshark_scramble](/assets/enabot_part2/wireshark_capture_scramble.png)

-If you compare the bytes at the bottom of the after scramble image and the wireshark image, you'll see that they match.
+Comparing the bytes at the bottom of the after scramble image and the wireshark image, we see that they match.
 This means we can successfully capture the packet before it gets encrypted.
 Now the only issue is the decrypted bytes still don't mean anything.
-I was hoping they'd be in some simple format like JSON or something, but they're completely random bytes.
-Maybe this is only for raw video data and if I capture a packet of the device moving forward, it'll be in a better format.
+We were hoping they'd be in some simple format like JSON or something, but they're completely random bytes.
+Maybe this is only for raw video data and if we capture a packet of the device moving forward, it'll be in a better format.

 ## Current watchdog disable method